JBWD/Information-Button-Attribute/README.md

 # Information-Button-Attribute
-Allows for information that is relevant to the variable or a class to be hidden behind a button that is usable within the inspector of Unity.Clicking this button brings up a small popup window with the information that is desired.
+Allows for information that is relevant to the variable or a class to be hidden behind a button that is usable within the inspector of Unity.
+Clicking this button brings up a small popup window with the information that is desired.

 Example: